pli01/k8s-helmfiles/README.md

 All the yaml files under the specified directory are processed in the alphabetical order.
 Each files defines an ordered list of  releases to deploy.

-- 01-core-apps.yaml: for core applications (example ingress, observability, cert-manager...)
+- 01-core-apps.yaml: for core applications (example ingress,cert-manager, argocd...)
+- 01-loki.yaml: logs aggregator
+- 01-prometheus-stack.yaml: observability (grafana,prometheus)
+- 01-promtail.yaml: logs shipping
 - 02-sample-apps.yaml: other applications

 #### bases